 The affordable housing provided shall comprise a mix of Social and Affordable Rent, and Intermediate Housing, the mix to be determined by the need at the time.

-Where a developer seeks to depart from the policy, a financial appraisal will be required to justify any lower level of affordable housing.
+Where a developer seeks to depart from the policy, a financial appraisal will be required to justify any lower level of affordable housing, and prove that the requirements of the policy make the site unviable.